denoland/manual/node/how_to_with_npm/mysql.md

 ## Querying MySQL

 We can use the same connection.query() method to write our queries.
-First we try and get all the data in our ‘dinosaurs’ table:
+First we try and get all the data in our `dinosaurs` table:

 ```tsx
 const results = await connection.query("SELECT * FROM `dinosaurs`");